nealcrook/nascom/ROM/simon/README.md

     # rebuild from source and check that the binary matches the golden version

     z80asm -i simon42.asm -lsimon42.lst -osimon42.bin
+    z80asm -i simon50.asm -lsimon50.lst -osimon50.bin

     # check
     diff simon42.bin simon42.bin_golden
+    diff simon50.bin simon50.bin_golden

+# Version 5.0

+The binary file:

+    simon50.bin_golden

+is 8192 bytes in size (but with 2 large empty sections) and was supplied by Richard Espley

+The recreated source code is:

+    simon50.asm

+To assemble it, I use the GNU Z80 assembler (which is somewhat crude, but effective).
+The script check_rebuild builds the binary/listings from source and compares the resultant binaries with the golden binaries:

+    #!/bin/sh
+    #
+    # rebuild from source and check that the binary matches the golden version

+    z80asm -i simon42.asm -lsimon42.lst -osimon42.bin
+    z80asm -i simon50.asm -lsimon50.lst -osimon50.bin

+    # check
+    diff simon42.bin simon42.bin_golden
+    diff simon50.bin simon50.bin_golden

 This script should run "instantly" and produces no terminal output if the binary is generated correctly.